abdullatif14/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. Display contents of both /etc/passwd and /etc/hosts
 4. How to list the the last 10 lines
 5. Listing the first 10 lines
+6. Print the 3rd lines of a file